On splitting of the normalizers of maximal tori in $E_7(q)$ and $E_8(q)$: Abstract

 \section{Abstract}

-Let $G$ be a finite group of Lie type $E_l$ with $l\in\{6,7,8\}$ over $\F_q$ and $W$ be the Weyl group of $G$.
+Let $G$ be a finite group of Lie type $E_7$ or $E_8$ over $\F_q$ and $W$ be the Weyl group of $G$.
 We describe all maximal tori $T$ of $G$ such that $T$ has a complement in its algebraic normalizer $N(G,T)$.
 Let $T$ correspond to an element $w$ of $W$.
-When $T$ does not have a complement, we show that $w$ has a lift in $N(G,T)$ of order $|w|$ in all considered groups, except the simply-connected group $E_7(q)$.
-In the latter case we describe the elements $w$ that have a lift in $N(G,T)$ of order $|w|$.
+When $T$ does not have a complement, we show that $w$ has a lift to $N(G,T)$ of order $|w|$ in all considered groups, except the simply-connected group $E_7(q)$.
+In the latter case we describe the elements $w$ that have a lift to $N(G,T)$ of order $|w|$.